NikPrav/GEMMCompiler/README.md

 controller state and is set by the wrapper accordingly.

 **NOTE:** The sizes of all the elements in the datapath (PE grid dimensions, SRAM buffer size, data width) are parameterized.
-To simulate this code, use systolic_array_tb.v as the testbench, and store the instructions and data from the compiler in inst.txt and data.txt respectively.
+To simulate this code, use systolic_array_tb.v as the testbench, and store the instructions and data from the compiler in instruction_list.txt and data_list.txt respectively.
 Results and inputs are dumped to output_buf.txt for further use.

 * FPGA Synthesis Results: 212 ALMs,344 ALUTs, 204
 registers